You may have recently come across the job title “transcriber,” which seemed like an unfamiliar but interesting word.

 So, you were wondering what does a general transcriptionist do?
 Well, throughout this article, we’re going to give you a detailed answer to that question and show you everything you need to know about the role of a general transcriptionist and an overview of general transcription work.

-If you have been looking for a career that allows you to work remotely, you should also stick through this article, as that’s just one of the benefits that this career offers.
+If you have been looking for a career in transcription services that allows you to work remotely, you should also stick through this article, as that’s just one of the benefits that this career offers.

 What Is a Transcription?

 Before we talk about the role of a transcriber, we wanted first to explain what transcription is.

 A transcription is what the process of converting an audio or video file to text format is called.
 If you have an audio file and would like it to “translate” into text format, you need a transcription.

 As you can imagine, many people do not like doing the transcriptions of the audio files themselves.
 And, that brings us to the main question of this article…

 A transcriber is someone who transcribes audio files into text format.
 Over the last couple of decades, this career has become popular because of the increased demand for these services in various industries such as medical or law.

 Transcribers can earn anywhere from $20 to $30 per hour, which, combined with other benefits such as work from home and having a low entry barrier, make it an attractive job.

 Transcriptions are needed to make audio files accessible to people who might not understand them.
 Additionally, they can also serve as notes and make these audio files easier to read for many people.